Knee Joints – Stiffness & Pain

 You have signs of infection after an injury.
 These may include increased pain, swelling, warmth, and redness; red streaks leading from the area; and fever.

-We all wish to avoid knee pain as we age, so we can stay mobile, free, and independent as long as we can.
-If you’re overweight, losing as little as 5 or 10 pounds can take a lot of weight off your knees, which absorb up to 6 times your body weight during intense physical activity.
-A healthy diet of fruits, vegetables, healthy fats, and lean proteins can help de-stress the body and help rehabilitate damaged cartilage.
-Flexiqule can be the extra boost you need to relieve knee pain and encourage repair.
-This unique formula of Ginger and Boswellia extracts is packed anti-inflammatory properties that can target the knee pain quickly and safely.
+We all wish to avoid knee joint pain in our life, so we can stay mobile, free, and independent as long as we live.
+A healthy diet of fruits, vegetables, lean proteins and healthy fats can help in rehabilitating damaged cartilage.
+FlexiQule can be the extra boost you need to relieve knee pain and encourage repair.
+This unique formula of Ginger and Boswellia extracts is packed anti-inflammatory properties that can target the knee joint pain quickly and safely.